weijiehiew/finalchallenge/README.md

 ![Alt text](diagram/Allwhite.png)

-It makes the 32x32 grid buttons turn into the lightest shade (White).
-But it is also to reset the grid back to white.
+It turns all the buttons in the 32x32 grid into the lightest shade (White).<br> It is also used to reset the grid back to white.

 ---